Student wellbeing leaders in schools

 • educators

-• advice, support and referral to therapeutic and other support services beyond the school.
+• advice and referral to therapeutic and other support services beyond the school

-You can talk to the staff at your local school to find out what’s available.
+Talk to the staff at your school to find out what support is available.

 Confidentiality